at-aaims/stemdl-benchmark/README.md

 jsrun -n<NODES> -a 6 -c 42 -g 6 -r 1 --bind=proportional-packed:7 --launch_distribution=packed stdbuf -o0 utils/launch.sh "${CMD}"
 ```

+## Scientific Goal

+### Classification

+- A universal classifier for the space group of solid-state materials.

 ## Metrics

 ### Classification

 - Due to the intrinsic imbalance of the crystal space group distribution in nature, the classes in the dataset are also imbalanced.
-We use __F1 score (Macro)__ to measure the model performance and a value of __0.9__ is considered converged (although more study in the scientific baseline is needed).
-For this metric, __time-to-solution__ for training a converged model is of interest.
+We use both __top1 accuracy__ and __F1 score (Macro)__ to measure the model performance and the example implementation provides a baseline validation top1 accuracy ~0.57 and F1 score ~0.43.
+Note that the train-test data split is with respect to different materials, i.e. the validation is on materials hasn't been seen by the model.

 - Considering the application of the pre-trained model at the edge, other metrics of interest are the __model size__ and __inference time__.
-Generally, for the same convergence criteria as above, the smaller the model size, the better.
+Generally, for the same performance metric as above, the smaller the model size, the better.